pdjr-signalk-plugins/ais-reporter/README.md

 Each endpoint configuration can include its own option values which will override any top level definitions (including system defaults).

+## Required configuration properties

 ### UDP endpoints to report to (```endpoints```)
 A list of service endpoints to which the plugin should send AIS reports.
-Each service endpoint is specified by its IP address and the number of its listening port.
+Each service endpoint is specified by the following required its IP address and the number of its listening port.

 Defaults to an empty list.

+###

 ### Position update interval (s)
 The frequency at which position updates for active vessels should